 The purpose of classifying disabled athletes is to “level the playing field” and rank persons with disabilities on their function and performance of sailing tasks.
-This ranking of sailors is like the ranking of athletes in other sports such as weight classes in wrestling.
+The US Sailing Functional Classification System measures the sailor’s ability in order to:

-- Ensure equitable competition at all levels for sailors of varied levels of ability
+- ensure equitable competition at all levels for sailors of varied levels of ability

-- Encourage crews of mixed ability to compete together and complement each other
+- encourage crews of mixed ability to compete together and complement each other

-- Quantify functional limitations caused only by physical disability
+- quantify functional limitations caused only by physical disability